stpettersens/Gaudi/README.md

 What is it?
 -----------
-Gaudi is a platform agnostic build tool written primarily in Scala (along with some Java and Groovy) which runs on a Java virtual machine (JVM).
+Gaudi is a platform agnostic build tool written primarily in Scala (along with some Java) which runs on a Java virtual machine (JVM).

 As it is a build tool, it is named after an architect, *Antoni Gaudi*;
 the designer of the famous *Sagrada Familia*.